Zyphra/zcookbook/README.md

 ### MoE Architectures

 Mixture of Experts (MoE) architectures introduce a router block that splits the input sequence(s) to appropriate MLP experts on a per-token basis.
-While the MoE has the inference latency of its forward-pass parameters, all parameters need to be loaded into memory.
+While the MoE has the inference latency of its forward-pass parameters, all parameters need to be loaded into VRAM which often means inference can only be performed distributed across GPU clusters for large models.

 ### SSM/RNN Architectures